Ahmed-Arafat10/Journaling-Website/README.md

 - What is the thing you are regret about ?
 - What ideas came to your mind ?
 - What is your feeling along day ?
+> As I Said Each Day You Can Answer Each Question Only Once